 5) Expertise in the time-consuming and laborious process of carefully excavating and recording a site.
 Excavation is destructive and information lost at this point is irretrievable.

 Most police and crime scene investigators are not trained in these techniques and it is therefore essential that they work alongside archaeologists and have an understanding of the importance of these methods

 What is Stratigraphy?

 An understanding of stratigraphy is fundamental to archaeological excavation.
 Stratigraphy refers to the layered deposition of soil and materials over time (both natural and made by humans).
 The basic principle is that lower layers are older and the upper layers were deposited more recently.
-Any objects within the layers can then be dated relative to objects in the upper and lower layers.
-These layers are often cut through by features made by humans such as ditches, post-holes or graves.
-Archaeologists can examine these cuts to see which layers they disturb and which they are overlain by.
+Any objects or features within the layers can then be dated relative to those above and below.
+Archaeologists can examine the edges of features made by humans such as ditches, post-holes or graves to see which layers they disturb and which they are overlain by.
 This can help to establish a relative chronology.

 Stratigraphic layers highlighting the different deposits and objects buried in relation to each other

-In areas with complex stratigraphy archaeological skills are extremely important for establishing relationships between different soil layers and objects/bodies within them.
-This is vital for establishing a relative time sequence of events (see Post-mortem interval).
+In areas with complex stratigraphy (particularly in urban environments) archaeological skills are extremely important for establishing relationships between different soil layers and objects/bodies within them.
+This is vital for establishing a relative time sequence of events (see Post-Mortem interval).
 Archaeologists are particularly good at differentiating between subtleties in soil types to reveal different layers.
 Archaeological excavation involves what’s referred to as single context recording, whereby each layer is removed and recorded sequentially so that the archaeologist is effectively moving backwards in time as they dig.

 © Durham University